 Perhaps the commonest of the butterflies that I took a photo of is the common grass yellow (Eurema hecabe).
 I’ve seen these small and bright yellow butterflies flying between cars on roads when verges or dividers have grass.
 Sometimes they appear as unbilled extras in movie sequences shot in grassy meadows.
 The underside of the wing has the more muted colour.
 Like the Pioneer there are distinct wet and dry season forms with different colours and p[atterns.
 Since a butterfly lives for less than a month, the seasonal changes are due to environmental factors changing during the development of the butterfly.
 These are such wonderful systems in which to study the question of nature versus nurture!

-It rained in the mornings when we went out to the woodlands of South Andaman.
+On the days when we went out to the woodlands of South Andaman it had often rained in the morning.
 As a result, butterflies were hard to spot.
 I would occasionally see a Psyche fluttering in its usual lost Luna-Lovegood-manner in low grasses around roads.
 Now and then some grass yellows would flutter in and out of sight.
 It was only on Mount Harriet on Christmas day that the weather was good enough to actually spot butterflies.
 I saw the Common Emigrant in the featured photo up there.
 Nearby there were also a Mottled Emigrant.

 I briefly saw a butterfly which looked like a Mormon.
 It could have been either the female of the Andaman Mormon or the Andaman Clubtail.
 The sighting was too brief for me to be certain of its identification.